HyxerPyth/SQL-Portfolio/README.md

 # SQL-Data-Analysis
 Water Sources Data Analysis

-This project was created to show the problems related to water sources in the world.
+These projects were created to show my skills in Data Analysis and SQL Development.

 Skills that were used in this project: